abcarroll/keepass-simple-crack-kit/README.md

 ### License

-keepass-crack-kit was thrown together by A.B.
+keepass-simple-crack-kit was thrown together by A.B.
 Carroll <ben@hl9.net>.
 It is released under public domain, or the MIT license, whichever you prefer and is legally applicable.